 I had a lot of windows in my studio, which was lovely, but I had to have a separate area for processing images, because otherwise it was too bright for accurate editing.
 I also had to pull a blind across a skylight that was behind me as it affected how I saw the screen.

 It’s not ideal to set up your computer in front of a window either as working at a computer in front of a window strains your eyes.
 Also, the screen will appear darker in comparison to the bright natural light outside.
 The best option is to have a window to the side of your monitor, but without sunlight shining directly onto the screen.

 An X-rite i1 in use calibrating a laptop screen.

-An everyday (modern) life example
+An everyday (modern) life example of monitor calibration

 Have you ever bought a product online and when it arrived the color wasn’t quite what you expected?
 That’s why when you buy online there’s often a warning that the colors may appear slightly different from the reality.
 Well, it’s because most people don’t have calibrated monitors and screens are too bright or too dark and the color is way off.